saucepan14/TPMSecuredArch/README.md

 This creates two keyfiles in /root/, we will only using /root/root_keyfile.bin for now, but GenTPMPolicy expects both swap and root keyfiles so we create both.

-If you are worried about accidently overwriting them use:
+If you are worried about accidentally overwriting them use:
 ```
 chmod 0400 /root/root_keyfile.bin && chmod 0400 /root/swap_keyfile.bin
 ```
 To set it to read only.

-The we will be adding the key to luks with the follwing command:
+The we will be adding the key to luks with the following command:
 ```
-cryptsetup luksAddKey /dev/[name of the encrpyed root partion i.e. /dev/sd1, /dev/nvme0n1p2, etc] /root/root_keyfile.bin
+cryptsetup luksAddKey /dev/[name of the encrypted root partition i.e. /dev/sd1, /dev/nvme0n1p2, etc] /root/root_keyfile.bin
 ```

 Next we need to store the keyfile in the tpm and seal it against the desired pcrs, in our case pcrs 0 and 7.
 Before we actually store the keys in the tpm I suggest storing a test file in the tpm.
 First create a test file with some simple text in it.
 Then seal with with the following commands: